Grace Darling: Legacy

 Darling's achievement was celebrated in her lifetime; she received a large financial reward in addition to the plaudits of the nation.
 A number of fictionalised depictions propagated the Grace Darling legend, such as Grace Darling, or the Maid of the Isles by Jerrold Vernon (1839), which gave birth to the legend of "the girl with windswept hair".
 Her deed was committed to verse by William Wordsworth in his poem "Grace Darling" (1843).
+In 1882 a four-act drama, Humanity, or a Passage in the Life of Grace Darling, premiered at the Theatre Royal, Leicester and immediately transferred to the vast Standard Theatre in London's Shoreditch.
+The play by Leonard Rae and Hugh Marston included a realistic representation of the sea rescue.
+In 1884, rose breeder Henry Bennett named the tea rose 'Grace Darling' after her.
 A lifeboat with her name was presented to Holy Island.
 One of a series of Victorian paintings by William Bell Scott at Wallington Hall in Northumberland depicts her rescue efforts.
 The McManus Galleries in Dundee includes three paintings by Thomas Musgrave Joy that celebrate Grace Darling's deeds with the Forfarshire.

 At Bamburgh, a museum is dedicated to her achievements and the seafaring life of the area.
 From 1990 to 2020 an RNLI Mersey-class lifeboat at Seahouses bore the name Grace Darling.
 Singer/songwriter Dave Cousins of Strawbs wrote "Grace Darling" (on the album Ghosts) in tribute and as a love song.
-The children's singing group The Limeliters sang a different "Grace Darling" (featuring the refrain "Help, help, came a desperate yelp!") in their 1962 album, recorded live in concert, Through Children's Eyes.
+The folk singing group The Limeliters, accompanied by a children's chorus, sang a different "Grace Darling" (featuring the refrain "Help, help, came a desperate yelp!") in their 1962 album, recorded live in concert, Through Children's Eyes.
 In 2017, Duke Special set Michael Longley's poem "Grace Darling" to music and recorded it on the album Hallow.
 The Grace Darling Hotel, one of the oldest extant hotels in Melbourne, Victoria, opened in 1854.